'Call It Love' to 'Our Blooming Youth': Promising K-dramas releasing this February

 Not to forget, Squid Game season 1 still holds the position for being the most-watched Netflix show of all time (1.65 billion hours).
 Undoubtedly, the ‘K’ prefix in K-dramas is here to win and is already making its mark this year.

-With A-list stars such as Choi Min-sik (I Saw The Devil), Park Hyung-sik (The Heirs), Go Bo-gyeol (Guardian: The Lonely and Great God), Cha Eun-woo (True Beauty) and Kim min-kyu (Business Proposal) ready to create their small-screen magic once again, the upcoming K-dramas have something tailor-made for everyone.
+With A-list stars such as Choi Min-sik (I Saw The Devil), Park Hyung-sik (The Heirs), Go Bo-gyeol (Guardian: The Lonely and Great God), Cha Eun-woo (True Beauty) and Kim min-kyu (Business Proposal) ready to create their small-screen magic once again, the new Korean dramas in 2023 offer something for everyone.
 Want to know more about the shows you should keep on your radar in February?
 Well, we have you covered.

 Jump To / Table of Contents